Signed in as:

 WHEN?

-The first Rare Disease Day was celebrated in 2008 on 29 February, a ‘rare’ date that happens only once every four years.
+The first Rare Disease Day was celebrated in 2008 on February 29th, a ‘rare’ date that happens only once every four years.
 Ever since then, Rare Disease Day has taken place on the last day of February, a month known for having a ‘rare’ number of days.
-On rarediseaseday.org you can find information about the thousands of events happening around the world on the last day of February.
-If you are planning an event, register your event details on the Post your Event page to get your event listed on the site!

 Copyright © 2022 Cold Agglutinin Disease Foundation - All Rights Reserved.